LLetal/InfluxDrone/README.md

 # InfluxDrone
-Simple android application for collection telemetry informations of DJI drones.
-Application itself is written in java and is based on DJI mobile SDK version 4.16.2.
-Data from drone is collected in realtime and is being stored on InfluxDB server.
-Application at this stage allows InfluxDB as only applicable database, but I may add more options in the future.
-I would like to emphasize, that this app is my first project in java and on field of mobile apps, so dont hesitate to report bugs and suggestions on fixes.
+Simple android application for collection of telemetry information of DJI drones.
+The application itself is written in java and is based on DJI mobile SDK version 4.16.2.
+Data from the drone is collected in real time and is stored on the InfluxDB server.
+Application at this stage allows InfluxDB as the only applicable database, but I may add more options in the future.
+At this moment only monitoring of xyz velocities and battery metrics is aviable, but I may add more metrics in the future.
+Lastly I would like to emphasize, that this app is my first project in java and in the field of mobile apps, so don't hesitate to report bugs and suggestions for fixes.
-#Prerequisities
+# Prerequisities
 To launch and use this application you have to own any product displayed on this site https://developer.dji.com/products/#!/mobile and android phone with at least android 8.
-#How to use
+# How to use
-First of all you have to clone this repository and build it in IDEA of your choice (I have used android studio).
-Once the application is built and launched the DJI SDK registration automatically starts.
-To succesfully register app a user has to be connected to internet and it sadly is impossible to continue further without a registration completed (app crashes).
+First of all, you have to clone this repository and build it in the IDEA of your choice (I have used android studio).
+Once the application is built turn on a drone and plug your phone into the RC controller.
+Once an app is launched the DJI SDK Authorization automatically starts.
+To successfully register an app you have to be connected to the internet and it sadly is impossible to continue further without a completed registration (app crashes).
-#Showcase
+//picture of registration
+After successful authorization, you can just fill in the organization, bucket, API token, and finally URL of desired InfluxDB server and click submit button.
+After clicking the button the app will send test data to your InfluxDB server to confirm, that the submitted information is valid.
+If you have filled in valid information you should see this:

+In the opposite situation your application will crash after clicking submit button, which means that you have probably submitted a wrong information or desired server is not reachable.
+Once you successfully reach the "click for data" button you can just manually take off with your drone (move both joysticks to opposite corners) and click the button once you want to start data collection.

+# Showcase